-British number one Boulter loses Birmingham opener
+GB number one Boulter loses in Birmingham opener

-Birmingham Classic results: British number one Katie Boulter loses to Zhu Lin in first round
+Birmingham Classic results: Katie Boulter loses to Zhu Lin; Harriet Dart beats Jodie Burrage

 Last updated on .From the section Tennis